ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Create new page](../../images/cms_create_new_page.png)

 ### Editing CMS page
-Simply click on the edit icon of page that you want to edit in the list.
+Simply click on the edit icon of the page that you want to edit in the list.
 This opens a page with the following fields:
 * Title
 * Slug - this is the URL of the page.
 It is automatically generated from the title, but you can change it if you want.
-Just click on the *sync* button in the to the slug field.
+Just click on the *sync* button in the slug field.
 Just make sure that the slug is unique.
 * Content - this is the content of the page.
 Use *editorjs* to create the content.
 You can find more information about *editorjs* [here](https://editorjs.io/).
 * Published - this is a checkbox that indicates whether the page is published or not.
-If the page is not published, it will not be shown in the storefront and will not be accessible via the URL - 404 error will be shown instead.
+If the page is not published, it will not be shown in the storefront and will not be accessible via the URL - a 404 error will be shown instead.
 * Categories - this is a list of categories that the page belongs to.

 ![CMS page edit](../../images/cms_page_edit.png)

-### Creating new storefront link
+### Creating a new storefront link
 To create a new storefront link, click on the arrow next to *Create New Page* button in the upper right corner.
 This opens a drop-down menu with two options:
 * Page
 * Storefront link